 Tips for Washing Horse Blankets in Home Washing Machines

-Washing horse blankets, sheets, and coolers can be hard on both the washer and the horse blankets.
+Depending on how you wash horse blankets, sheets, and coolers, the process can be hard on both the washer and the horse blankets.
 Commercial blanket washing services are available but are usually pricey, and laundromats may not be an option if there are staff on site that see you come in with horse blankets (horse blankets are explicitly banned at many commercial laundrymats)

 But never fear!
 If you find yourself washing horse blankets at home, there are simple steps you can take to protect your washer and ensure that the blankets come out refreshed!